This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 But, with so many varieties to choose from, how do you pare down your list and decide what to grow?
 Consider these three questions:

-As you flip through seed catalogs, notice that tomatoes are categorized by how long they take to mature — early, mid-, and late-season.
-I find it more helpful to refer to the ‘days to maturity’, which is how many days a variety needs to produce fruit once they are transplanted (not seeded!) in your garden.
+Tomatoes are also classified by how long they take to mature — early, mid-, and late-season.
+I find it helpful to refer to the ‘days to maturity’, which is how many days a variety needs to produce fruit from transplanting (not seeding) in your garden.
 In short-season or coastal gardens, opt for fast-maturing, early tomatoes, like Moskovich (60 days), Northern Lights (55 days), or Sun Gold (57 days).
 If you’d like to figure out the length of your growing season, check out this handy calculator on the National Garden Bureau website.

 There are so many different types of tomatoes to grow in a home garden: slicing, paste, cocktail, grape, and cherry tomatoes for example.
 When I’m trying to decide what to grow, I find it helpful to consider how I want to use my harvest.
-I like to make several batches of sauce, but most of our tomatoes are enjoyed fresh from the garden in sandwiches and salads.
+Most of my tomato harvest is enjoyed fresh from the garden in sandwiches and salads, but I also make several batches of sauce for the freezer.
 Therefore I plant a mixture of types, including those for sauce, some super-sweet cherry or grape varieties, and beefy heirlooms for slicing.

 Step-by-step guide to growing tomatoes from seed: